Al-Karmil: 19th-century explorers

 Several Western explorers visiting the site in 1938 (Edward Robinson), around 1860 (E. Guillaume-Rey), 1863 (Victor Guérin) and 1874 (Conder and Kitchener) are only describing extensive ancient ruins, including the remains of at least two churches; the large (117 x 74 ft) and "fine reservoir of masonry", connected by a rock-cut tunnel to a cave spring, which in October 1874 was filled with water; and the remains of the Crusader castle.

 Jordanian period

-During the Jordanian era (1948-1967), the census of 1961 found 146 inhabitants in al-Karmil.
+During the Jordanian era (1948–1967), the census of 1961 found 146 inhabitants in al-Karmil.

 1967 and aftermath

 In 1967, in a census conducted by Israel after it occupied the West Bank in the Six-day War, the village was reported to have 76 residents in 17 households.
+Under the Oslo Accords, most of this town was assigned to Area A, with political control and security responsibilities assigned to the Palestinian National Authority.

-The site contains an ancient reservoir, Birket Al-Karmel, which has been transformed into a major recreation area, with a swimming pool.
+The site contains an ancient reservoir, Birkat Al-Karmel, which has been transformed into a major recreation area, with a swimming pool.
 Gideon Levy writes:

 The terraces, decorative landscaping, Hebron stones, washrooms and a spring that gushes from the rock next to the pool – all make this one of the most spectacular outdoor sites in the West Bank.

 Twice, in 2015, settler tourists under IDF guard, made incursions into the park, after the army forced the local children out of the pool and allotted them to a corner while the settlers enjoyed the pool and the site.

+Demography and economy

+Presently, al-Karmil is inhabited by several families originating from Yatta, who sustain themselves through sheep herding, dryland farming, and orchards.
+There are seven predominant families, including Abu 'Aram, Abu Tbakh, al-Dababsa, Haroush and Jabareen, among others.
+The Abu 'Aram family is part of the Makhamra clan.